yuefan98/nleis.py/docs/source/getting-started.rst

 Step 1: Installation
 ====================

-If you are not familiar with impedance.py, please first read there documentation before explore this toolbox.
-This toolbox is designed to be fully integrated into the impedance.py in the future, but, for now, please first clone it from the Github repo using the following command,
+If you are not familiar with :code:`impedance.py`, please first read `their documentation <https://impedancepy.readthedocs.io/en/latest/getting-started.html>`_ before explore this toolbox.
+This toolbox is designed to be fully integrated into the :code:`impedance.py` in the future, but, for now, please first clone it from the Github repo using the following command,

 .. code-block:: bash

     !git clone https://github.com/yuefan98/nleis.py.git

-Then, create an virtual environment using the :code: `environment.yml` file
+Then, create an virtual environment using the :code:`environment.yml` file

 .. code-block:: bash